Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/docs/index.md

 ## 1. Project Motivation

-Inverted pendulums are interesting because they are naturally unstable—without constant adjustment, they fall over.
+Inverted pendulums are interesting because they are naturally unstable without constant adjustment, they fall over.
 Balancing an inverted pendulum requires continuous control, which is why it’s a classic problem in control theory and engineering.
 By studying and stabilizing inverted pendulums, we can learn how to design systems that maintain balance and stability, which has applications in robotics, transportation, and many automated systems.

 ---